 At Go Green Lawn Services, we have a “no pest left behind” policy.
 This includes ticks and fleas, which are considered to be some of the most prevalent and invasive parasites native to the following serviceable areas: Coatesville, Newtown, Pottstown, Kennett Square, and West Chester.
 Ticks and fleas can be found all over PA as well as the country, but the Delaware Valley is a particular hotbed due to its forests and wooded areas.
 Both ticks and fleas have similar functions, but it’s important to know the differences between the two when exploring options for tick and flea treatment for your yard.

-Fleas are wingless insects with six legs that launch and propel them upwards of 7 inches vertically and as far as 13 inches horizontally.
+Fleas are wingless insects with six legs that launch and propel them upwards of seven inches vertically and as far as 13 inches horizontally.
 This makes them one of the best jumpers of the entire animal kingdom relative to their size and explains why they can spread as fast as they do.
 Because they can live for more than 100 days, with females laying 20 to 40 eggs per day for several weeks (the longer they are on a host, the more eggs they lay), it is essential to treat and remove the parasites immediately.
-Go Green’s lawn flea treatment is one the best ways to prevent flea infestations and protect your children and pets from bartonellosis and tapeworm, the most commonly transmitted diseases by fleas.
+Go Green’s lawn flea treatment for Bucks County, Montgomery County, Chester County, and Delaware County residents is one the best ways to prevent flea infestations and protect your children and pets from bartonellosis and tapeworm, the most commonly transmitted diseases by fleas.